-Sedimentation of samples for H-detected ssNMR studies was carried out as described in (Xiang et al., 2018).
-Briefly, a 135 custom-made filling device (as described in (Narasimhan et al., 2021), though other similar designs exist, see for example (Bertini et al., 2012; Böckmann et al., 2009; Mandal et al., 2017)) loaded with a 1.3 mm Zirconia rotor (Bruker) was filled with a solution containing ~2 mg nucleosome with fractionally deuterated, C, N-labeled histone in PK10 buffer.
+Sedimentation of samples for 1H-detected ssNMR studies was carried out as described in (Xiang et al., 2018).
+Briefly, a custom-made filling device (as described in Narasimhan et al. (2021)) loaded with a 1.3 mm Zirconia rotor (Bruker) was filled

+- 125 with a solution containing ~2 mg nucleosome with fractionally deuterated, 13C, 15N-labeled histone in PK10 buffer.
 For cosedimentation of PHD2, nucleosome and PHD2 were mixed in a 1:40 molar ratio (corresponding to a 20:1 molar ratio to H3 tail) in PK100 buffer, and incubated for 10 minutes.
-Subsequently, MgCl2 was added from a 4 mmol/dm stock solution in 140 PK10 or PK100 buffer to 2 mmol/dm Mg2+.
-The filling device was loaded in an ultracentrifuge (Beckman-Boulter Optima L-90K) with swinging bucket SW 32 TI rotor and centrifuged at 83,000 g for 24-28 hours at 4 °C. After removal of the supernatant, the rotor was recovered and the top cleared before closing the rotor by placing the cap without further sealing or inserts.

-Solid-state NMR experiments were performed in a Bruker 18.8 T magnet equipped with 1.3 mm H/X/Y triple-resonance MAS
+Subsequently, MgCl2 was added from a 4 mM stock solution in PK10 or PK100 buffer to 2 mM Mg2+.
+The filling device was loaded in an ultracentrifuge (Beckman-Boulter Optima L-90K) with swinging bucket SW 32 TI rotor and centrifuged at 83,000 g for 24-28 hours at 4 °C. After removal of the supernatant, the - 130 rotor was recovered and the top cleared before closing the rotor by placing the cap.
+Solid-state NMR experiments were performed in a Bruker 18.8 T magnet equipped with 1.3 mm 1H/X/Y triple-resonance MAS probe spinning at 50 kHz MAS.
+The 2D J-based and CP-based 1H-detected NH spectra were recorded as described in (Xiang et al., 2018)with t{1,max} 20 ms, t{2,max} 20 ms and total acquisition time of ~5h for the J-based NH and t{1,max} 21 ms, t{2,max} 20 ms and total acquisition time of ~1h for the CP-based NH.

-- 145 probe spinning at 50 kHz MAS at ~298 K. The 2D J-based and CP-based H-detected NH spectra were recorded as described in (Xiang et al., 2018).
-The J-based NH spectrum was acquired with $t{1,max}$ 20 ms, $t{2,max}$ 20 ms and total acquisition time of ~5 h.
-The FID was apodised with a 30° shifted squared cosine bell function in both dimensions, zero-filled twice in both dimensions, and indirect dimension was extended once by linear prediction before Fourier Transform.
-The CP-based NH was acquired with $t{1,max}$ 21 ms, $t{2,max}$ 20 ms and total acquisition time of ~10 h.
-The FID was apodised with exponential window - 150 function with line broadening of 50 Hz in the direct dimension and a 30° shifted squared cosine bell function in the indirect dimension, both dimensions were zero-filled twice and the indirect dimension was extended by linear prediction before Fourier Transform.

-2.4 NMR data analysis
+135 2.4 NMR data analysis

 All NMR data were processed in Bruker Topspin and analyzed in NMRFAM-Sparky (Lee et al., 2015).
 Assignments of the histone H2A and H3 tail resonances were taken from (Xiang et al., 2018).
-Chemical shift perturbations (CSP) were calculated as the 2D peak displacement in ppm using weighting factor of the N chemical shift differences (in ppm) of 0.154 (Williamson, 2013).
-For the calculation of peak intensity ratios, peak intensities in individual spectra were scaled by the number of scans, receiver gain setting, Bruker nc\proc parameter and for solution NMR experiments the dilution factor.
-Errors in peak intensities were based on the spectral noise-level.
+Chemical shift perturbations (CSP) were calculated as the 2D peak displacement in ppm using weighting factor of the 15N chemical shift differences (in ppm) of 6.51.
+For the calculation of peak intensity ratios, peak intensities in individual spectra were scaled by the number of scans, receiver gain setting, Bruker nc_proc parameter and for solution NMR experiments the dilution factor.

-160 2.5 SAXS experiments
+2.5 SAXS experiments

-A solution of 6 $\mu$ mol/dm (approximatively 1.3 mg/cm) nucleosome in PK buffer, and the nucleosome sediments in open air, were loaded in 2 mm quartz capillaries (Hilgenberg GMBH) sealed with wax.
-The SAXS measurements were carried out on a SAXSLAB GANESHA 300 XL system equipped with a GeniX 3D Cu Ultra Low Divergence micro focus sealed tube source producing X-rays with a wavelength $\lambda = 1.54$ Å at a flux of 1x10 ph/s and a Pilatus 300K silicon pixel detector with 487 x
+A solution of 6 μ M nucleosome in PK buffer, and the nucleosome sediments in open air, were loaded in 2mm quartz capillaries (Hilgenberg GMBH) sealed with wax.
+The SAXS measurements were carried out on a SAXSLAB GANESHA 300 XL system equipped with a GeniX 3D Cu Ultra Low Divergence micro focus sealed tube source producing X-rays with a wavelength λ =

-- 165 619 pixels of 172 μm x 172 μm in size.
+145 1.54 Å at a flux of 1×10^8 ph/s and a Pilatus 300K silicon pixel detector with 487 x 619 pixels of 172 μm x 172 μm in size.
 The beam center and q-range were calibrated using silver behenate as a standard.
-Two sample-to-detector distances were used of 713 and 1513 mm, respectively, to access a q-range of $0.06 \le q \le 0.44$ Å-1 with $q = 4 \pi/\lambda$ (sin $\theta/2$ ).
-Each profile recorded at 713 and 1513 mm comprises 960 successive captures with 15 s pause.
+Two sample-to-detector distances were used of 713 and 1513 mm, respectively, to access a q-range of $0.06 \le q \le 0.44$ Å-1 with $q = 4 \pi/\lambda$ (sin $\Theta/2$).
+Each profile recorded at 713 and 1513 mm comprises 960 successive captures with 15s pause.
 Medium- and small-angle data were merged.
-Data analysis was made using the PRIMUS and GNOM programs from the ATSAS v3.03 suite (Manalastas-Cantos et al., 2021).
-Backgrounds were PK buffer and an empty section of the capillary for soluble nucleosome - 170 and sediment samples, respectively.
-Points within 0.007 Å-1 and 0.03 Å-1, and within 0.007 Å-1 and 0.186 Å-1 were used for the molecular weight analysis and the determination of the distance distribution function, respectively.
+Data analysis was made using the ATSAS suite (Franke et al., 2017).
+Backgrounds were PK buffer and an empty section of the 150 capillary for soluble nucleosome and sediment samples, respectively.